Opinion: I’m a strong woman – but I’m still a woman. Stop calling me a man

 I loved wearing dresses but would always hate the reaction I would get when I wore them, with people commenting about my arms or how muscular I looked, or sometimes just staring.
 I had a guy loudly comment, “jeez, you’re big” – which made me shy away from wearing some of the clothes I’d have liked to, thinking I’d look “too big” in them.
 I remember once saying to a friend: “I can’t wear that because of my arms.”

-Post-professional retirement, I joined a Crossfit gym and I loved it.
+Post-professional retirement, I joined a CrossFit gym and I loved it.
 I felt that strength, muscle and performance were all celebrated, and I felt I fitted in.

 I now run online Body Transformation Programmes – as part of that, I posted a video of “how to get bigger biceps”.
 It was immediately trolled – one guy even responded with a video of himself pretending to retch.
 I cried when I saw it and the hundreds of other negative comments, saying I looked like a bloke or must be on steroids.
 It made me want to quit social media altogether.

-I immediately blocked and reported the post – but Tiktok refused to take it down, saying that it didn’t violate any of their guidelines.
+I immediately blocked and reported the post – but TikTok refused to take it down, saying that it didn’t violate any of their guidelines.
 So, instead, I posted about the online bullying I’d received.
 I got an amazing response – with lots of comments with people saying they’d love to have my physique, and that I was inspiring them.
 This really gave me a confidence boost to keep posting and raising awareness about the online abuse strong women get.

 It’s not just happening to me, you see it in the comments section for loads of athletic women – from rugby players or powerlifters, crossfitters or bodybuilders.
 I know lots of women with ambitions to play high level sports that won’t lift weights to support their goals for fear of getting bigger, and receiving this kind of negative reaction.